Self-Service Business Intelligence: definition, improvement method, and steps to self-service BI

 Table of Contents

-Definition of BI self-service: the concept with which BI end users and analysts can quickly create data sets themselves based on controlled or uncontrolled, internal and external data sources, and visualize the data therein and can share the resulting insights with others.
+The concept with which BI end users and analysts can quickly create data sets themselves based on controlled or uncontrolled, internal and external data sources, and visualize the data therein, and can share the resulting insights with others.

 The suppliers address a common problem with self-service BI: IT is not always able to quickly satisfy the acute information needs of end-users or analysts.
 This is especially true when the organization already has access to a data warehouse and then sometimes it takes weeks or months before IT has made the requested IT data sets available.